 Performance vs. Governance Trade-offs

-The fastest gateways (Bifrost at 11µs, TrueFoundry at 3-4ms) prioritize speed over compliance features.
+The fastest gateways, such as Bifrost at about 11µs of overhead and TrueFoundry with low-millisecond public latency references, prioritize speed and platform fit.
 Security-focused options like Lasso add 100-250ms latency for deep inspection.
-Match choices to workload requirements—real-time inference demands performance, while batch processing tolerates security overhead.
+Match choices to workload requirements: real-time inference demands low overhead, while batch processing can tolerate more security inspection.

 Compliance Requirements

-Over 40% of agentic AI projects could be scrapped by 2027 due to governance failures, costs, unclear value, or inadequate risk controls.
-For regulated industries, SOC 2 Type II certification isn't optional—it's a prerequisite for production deployment.
-Consider attestation requirements before performance optimization.
+Over 40% of agentic AI projects could be scrapped by 2027 due to governance failures.
+For regulated industries, SOC 2 Type II audited status is a common baseline for production deployment.
+Consider compliance requirements before performance optimization.

 Build vs. Buy